 It is important that harvesting is well-planned and carried out to minimise erosion and downstream effects.

-The following guidelines should be followed for all forestry harvesting operations:
+The following guidelines may assist when planning forestry harvesting operations: